 Discussion

 In this study characterizing post-EOD iGBS over a 15-year period, we observed significant acute morbidity among patients in our dataset, with 44.3% requiring ICU admission and 25.7% experiencing meningitis.
-While leukopenia, thrombocytopenia and neutropenia significantly increased the odds of ICU admission there were no pathogen correlates identified pointing to the host-response (as opposed to pathogen virulence) being the key driver of these observations.
+While leukopenia, thrombocytopenia and neutropenia significantly increased the odds of ICU admission, we did not identify any bacterial virulence factors that correlated with the host-response.
 Unlike previous studies, our analysis did not show any association between the development of meningitis and the CC17/cpsIII strain, nor did we find any virulence factors attributable to meningitis.
 [5,10,17] This may reflect the limited power of our study due to a relatively small sample size.
 Alternatively, it might suggest the influence of host factors not captured in our study or complex host-pathogen interactions in determining disease severity and outcomes.

 The clonal complexes and serotypes within our cohort reflect global trends, with hypervirulent clones CC17/cpsIII and CC23/cpsIa being predominant in cases of post-EOD iGBS.
 All invasive disease isolates encoded targets of both maternal vaccine candidates currently in development: GBS6 and GBS-NN2.[16,18] While these vaccines aim to prevent EOD and LOD, the observed potential coverage and the maternal antibodies they induce also suggest they could help prevent VLOD.
 [19,20] Moreover, the broad coverage of these vaccines in older pediatric and adult patients highlights their value for adult vaccination during outbreaks or in high-risk settings.[21]
 However, gaps in coverage due to non-vaccine types and non-typeable isolates underscore the need for post-vaccine GBS population monitoring to guide and inform future clinical and immunotherapeutic interventions.[22–24] Several other surface proteins have been identified as potential vaccine candidates due to their immunogenic nature observed in preclinical research.[25]
-The presence of genes encoding sip and at least one pilus island in all our isolates supports their potential as targets in a universal GBS vaccine.[11]
+The presence of genes encoding Sip and at least one pilus island in all our isolates supports their potential as targets in a universal GBS vaccine.[11]
 In contrast, genes for C5a, Lmb, FbsB and srr1/2 proteins were absent from several of our isolates, which may limit their use as vaccine targets.

 With regards to AST, there were no phenotypic or molecular determinants of non-susceptibility to penicillin and vancomycin, in agreement with other studies.[26]
 Similarly, no genetic markers for resistance were detected for other beta- lactams such as ampicillin or cefazolin, also recommended for AIP.[26]
 Conversely, approximately 29% and 40% of isolates were non-susceptible to clindamycin and erythromycin, respectively.
-The high rates of erythromycin resistance among invasive GBS isolates prompted its removal from U.S. AIP guidelines in 2010.[26]
+The high rates of erythromycin resistance among iGBS isolates prompted its removal from U.S. AIP guidelines in 2010.[26]
 Although not statistically significant, the absence of mef(A)/msr(D) genetic markers and a rise in the prevalence of erm genes after 2013 could reflect changing antimicrobial pressures following the 2010 revision of AIP guidelines.[26]
 The ongoing presence of ermA, ermB, and ermT genes, conferring resistance to both erythromycin and clindamycin, aligns with clindamycin’s continued use for GBS infections and other Gram-positive infections.[26–28]